Irbit Fair

 The fair dominated the town and shaped its architecture and layout.
 Long, narrow dormitories are a feature of the old town with enormous wharf areas being found at the juncture of the Nitsa and Irbit rivers.

+The fair was originally founded in 1643.
 With the interruptions to the fair following the October Revolution and Russian Civil War and the effects of the Trans-Siberian Railway on trade, the fair ceased in 1929 and the town lost its importance as an agricultural and trade center.

-There have been recent attempts to revive the fair in August as a regional trade show.
-Irbit is now home to the annual Irbit Bike Show which takes place the last weekend of July.